The data problem nobody talks about

 DROPLET POOL DATASET INSIGHT SWELL

-• Patients and providers earn regardless of which system they use
+• Patients and providers earn no matter which door they walk in through

 The north star